-Become a change agent within your organization by improving business processes.
-Learn how to build brand-new business processes, improve existing ones, and get stakeholder buy-in for your solutions.
+Be a change agent in your organization with process improvement.
+Learn how to build brand-new business processes, improve existing ones, and get stakeholder buy-in for solutions.

 - Organizations are made up of hundreds of interconnected business processes.
 Imagine if you could build new business processes for your company or what if you had the skills to improve their present business processes?
 This is the type of superpower companies are dying to have in their employees.
 Good business processes give organizations the power to satisfy both customers and employees.
 Good business processes can drive reliable and consistent results and good business processes give you the power to grow.